Ensembl/ensembl-hive/docs/dev/development_guidelines.rst

 ----------------------

 Regressions are controlled using the test-suite (which runs on `Travis CI`_).
-New developments should be tested (if not directly -unit tests-, at least by running integration tests, e.g. a beekeeper).
+New developments should be tested (if not with unit tests, at least by running integration tests, e.g. a beekeeper).
 Exceptions are made for situations that cannot be replicated in a test environment, e.g. massive parallelism, compute clusters, etc.

 Code coverage can be examined on `codecov.io`_, which often much better views than the other tool used in Ensembl: `Coveralls`_.
-Python code can be analyzed on `Code Climate`_
+Python code can be analysed on `Code Climate`_

-Finally, github automatically triggers new builds of the documentation (here, on ReadTheDocs) and the `Docker images`_.
+Finally, GitHub automatically triggers new builds of the documentation (here, on ReadTheDocs) and the `Docker images`_.

 .. _Travis CI: https://travis-ci.org/Ensembl/ensembl-hive